movementbuff/LowSpecBHTest1/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 UPDATED 25th June, 2024.
 Responsiveness increased via several methods.
 Basically a comp config at this point.
 ----------------------------------------------------------------------
-I have been testing different cvars in configs in Bloodhunt for almost 2 years now.
-As it has been so long, I have decided to compile a low spec config and release them so that anyone can try them and provide feedback on the performance.
+I have been testing different cvars in configs in Bloodhunt for 2 years now.
+As it has been so long, I have decided to compile a low spec config and release it so that anyone can try and provide feedback on the performance.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 -----------------------------------------------------------------------------------------------------------------------------------------------------